Cardiacman13/Architect/README.md

 - [Arch Linux](https://archlinux.org/) team for their amazing work.
 - Arch Linux community for their amazing documentation.
 - AUR maintainers for their hard work.
+- All contributors.
-- developers of the packages used in this project.
+- Developers of the packages used in this project.
 Special mention to :
 - [Frogging Family](https://github.com/Frogging-Family)
 - [OpenRGB](https://github.com/CalcProgrammer1/OpenRGB)
 - Thanks to the [GLF Discord](https://discord.gg/6t4REDETJd) for the numerous tests and feedback.